Carl Rattray

 Raphael Carl Rattray QC (18 September 1929 – 14 March 2012) was a Jamaican jurist and politician.

-Rattray was born in 1929 in St. Elizabeth.
+Rattray was born in 1929 in St. Elizabeth and attended St. Jago High School.
 He began his career in law in England before being called to the Jamaica Bar in 1958.
 In 1969, he was appointed a Queen's Counsel.
 He was also a founder of the law firm of Rattray, Patterson, Rattray.

 Political career

 Rattray was one of the founding members of the People's National Party as well as a founding member and past chairman of the Jamaica Council for Human Rights.

 From 1978 to 1980, Rattray was the leader of government business in the Senate.
 In 1989, he was elected as the MP for the constituency of South East St Catherine.

 Rattray served as the Attorney General from 1976 to 1980 and from 1989 to 1993.
 During the latter term, he concurrently served as the Minister of Justice from 1989 to 1992 and subsequently as the Minister Legal Affairs from 1992 to 1993.

 In 1993, Rattray was appointed as President of the Court of Appeal.
 He served in this capacity until 1999, when he retired from the bench.